ceph/ceph.io/src/en/news/blog/2021/visual-regression-testing-ceph-dashboard/index.md

 In ceph dashboard, we already have the whole testing pyramid set-up and running, so the question is why do we need visual testing?

 1. Visual bugs are rendering issues.
 And rendering validation is not what functional testing tools are designed to catch.
 Functional testing measures functional behavior.
-2. It helps in picking up css bugs, where sometimes user is not able to see critical buttons, or they are in unclickable position.
+2. It helps in picking up css bugs, where sometimes user is not able to see critical buttons, or they are in an unclickable position.
 3. The other very useful feature of this testing was that it helps make informed decisions when having breaking changes, like:

 - Undergoing large refactorings.